The British Isles and all that ...

 draws its players from all over the British Isles.

 This page is intended to provide some basic geo-political facts about the British Isles and a chronology of significant unions and separations amongst the political entities constructed upon them.
-A handy collection of longest, highest, etc. geographic facts can be found at the Ordnance Survey site but they mainly relate to the UK alone rather than the whole of the British Isles.
+Further geographic informaton can be found at the UK Ordnance Survey and the Ordance Survey Ireland sites.

 |British Isles||121,674||67.5m||The archipelago off the West coast of continental Europe|